cooperator/cooperator/README.md

 ### Success and Failure of Context

 #### Success!
-Success is reached when the cooperator finishes execution without having raised failures.
+Success is reached when the cooperator finishes execution without having any failures raised.

     def perform
       context.interest = context.amount * 0.02